Do you have questions about static vs rotating proxies: What to pick for yourself? Then you are in the right place.

 4. Price, shopping, and travel aggregation

-Static Proxies vs. Rotating Proxies
+What About Static vs Rotating Proxies

 It follows that you cannot use a static proxy in situations that require continually changing IP addresses, yet expect that you’ll realize the full benefits.